lau/friendly_time_zone_list/README.md

 ## Installation

-The package can be installed
+ONCE THIS HAS BEEN PUBLISHED TO HEX the package can be installed by adding `friendly_time_zone_list` to your list of dependencies in `mix.exs`:

-by adding `friendly_time_zone_list` to your list of dependencies in `mix.exs`:
+NOT YET ON HEX

 ```elixir
 def deps do